molgenis/molgenis-emx2/docs/cat_cohort-data-manager.md

 This section explains how to submit the 'source variables' + 'mappings from source variables to target variables' into the Data Catalogue.
 Expected users of this 'how to' are data managers within the institutions with access to cohorts or data sources.
 This document assumes you have received login details for upload of your metadata.
 You can also watch this [*instruction video*](https://www.youtube.com/watch?v=b_Ef_Uiw1gE&amp;ab_channel=MOLGENIS).

 #### Define source variable metadata / data dictionary
 We use the [*Dictionary template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/Dictionary.xlsx) to define variable metadata.
 The [*Dictionary template*](https://github.com/molgenis/molgenis-emx2/blob/master/docs/resources/Dictionary.xlsx) consists of multiple sheets.
 Each sheet corresponds to a table in the Data Catalogue (Figure 1).
 The columns in the sheet correspond to columns in the table concerned.
 This document describes how to fill out each of the sheets and their columns.
 A column with an asterisk (\*) after its name is mandatory, i.e., it should contain values for the system to accept a data upload.

-Note that there is no sheet for *AllSourceVariables*.
-This table is a generic listing of all variables entered for the cohort; it shows *SourceVariables_ and *RepeatedVariables* in one table.
+<sub><sup>Note that there is no sheet for *AllSourceVariables*.
+This table is a generic listing of all variables entered for the cohort; it shows *SourceVariables_ and *RepeatedVariables* in one table.</sup></sub>

 It is good practice trying out adding a few variables to the template first and see whether your upload succeeds.
 To upload the metadata to the Data Catalogue see the section [Upload metadata](cat_cohort-data-manager.md#upload-metadata) to the Data Catalogue.